JoeDiwa/starter-academic/content/publication/article3/index.md

  #abstract: We develop a New Keynesian DSGE model with labor market frictions to assess to what extent changes in labor market institutions (LMI) affect the cyclicality and the dynamics of productivity and by how much LMI account for business cycle fluctuations in Italy.

 # Summary.
 An optional shortened abstract.
-# summary: In this paper, we develop a DSGE model that features labour market frictions and wage rigidities to assess the relevance of several structural shocks on labour  #market dynamics and the business cycle in Italy
+ summary: We develop a New Keynesian DSGE model with labor market frictions to assess to what extent changes in labor market institutions (LMI) affect the cyclicality and the dynamics of productivity and by how much LMI account for business cycle fluctuations in Italy.

 tags:
 # - Source Themes